Have you ever thought about becoming a maths tutor, teaching the guitar, or offering a language course?

 The majority of private tutors have first-hand experience of their chosen topic, meaning they hold a professional qualification in it or they are currently studying it at university.

 Of course, you can't teach the piano if you've never had a lesson yourself!
 It's down to common sense and whether or not you feel qualified to teach your chosen subject.

 Want to be a science tutor?
 Maybe you have a degree in physics, but if you are also bilingual in English and French, but are without a certificate to prove it, nothing can stop you from teaching French as a foreign language as well.

 Just bear in mind that your qualifications will have an influence on your earnings as a private tutor.
-Procedures for Becoming a Tutor

-you don't need to have any particular degree to give peer tutoring - a good level of knowledge in your subject is enough.
-There are no legal requirements that may prevent you from becoming a tutor, however it is recommended that you obtain a DBS certificate for peace of mind.
+In case you were wondering, you don't need to have any particular degree to give peer tutoring - a good level of knowledge in your subject is enough.
+There are no legal requirements that may prevent you from becoming a tutor, however, it is recommended that you obtain a DBS certificate for peace of mind.

 To legally earn money through tutor jobs, you'll need to observe a few formalities depending on how you intend to do business.